LEARN FRENCH IN 2 MINUTES - French idiom: C'est l'hôpital qui moque de la charité (It's the hospital that laughs at the charity)

 Welcome to this format of short videos where we see each time a French expression.

-Today, we're going to look at the expression "the pot calling the kettle black".
+Today, we're going to take a look at the expression "the pot calling the kettle black".

 Before starting, remember to activate the French subtitles.